redtexts/texts/rosenberg_1932_history_of_bolshevism.md

-small labour parties founded by Lassalle and Wilhelm Liebknecht in Germany in the 1860s were among the closest supporters of Marx within the International -- a fact that did not prevent Marx and Lassalle from criticising their leaders in a forcible and unjust manner.1
+small labour parties founded by Lassalle and Wilhelm Liebknecht in Germany in the 1860s were among the closest supporters of Marx within the International -- a fact that did not prevent Marx and Lassalle from criticising their leaders in a forcible and unjust manner [^01].

 Throughout the constitutional struggles in Prussia from 1862 to 1866, when Bismarck was making war upon the liberal majority in the Prussian